Since WordPress 5.6 we’ve been getting reports that users get a warning message in the Site Health like this: “The Authorization Header is Missing”.

 Previously I was running the non-FastCGI version.

-Another solution I came across, which I would personally prefer, is to adjust the Apache virtual host config file:
+Another solution I came across (and that I would personally prefer) is to adjust the Apache virtual host config file:

 # Get rid of the Site Health message on missing authorization header